OPTIMIZATION OF SECONDARY AND TERTIARY PACKAGING

 Tertiary packaging

 Tertiary packaging is one of the three types of wrapping used to protect manufactured goods for shipping or storing.
-It is used to protect not only the product but also it’s secondary and primary packaging.
+It is used to protect not only the product but also its secondary and primary packaging.

 Tertiary packaging is typically not seen by consumers since retailers usually remove it before products are displayed for sale.
-Examples of tertiary packaging might include brown cardboard boxes, wood pallets and shrink wrap.
+Examples of tertiary packaging might include brown cardboard boxes, wood pallets, and shrink wrap.

 Approach